Bilinear optimal control for the Stokes-Brinkman equations: a priori and a posteriori error analyses: Numerical experiments

-\subsection{A sharp interior layer: uniform vs. adaptive refinement}
+\subsection{A sharp interior layer: uniform vs.~adaptive refinement}

-In this section, we provide a numerical example for which an exact solution is known: we fix the state and the associated adjoint velocities and pressures and obtain an exact optimal control.
-With these ingredients, we can compute $\mathbf{f}$ and the desired state $\mathbf{y}_{\Omega}$.
+In this section, we present a numerical example with a known exact solution: we fix the state and the adjoint velocities and pressures and obtain an exact optimal control.
+With these ingredients, we can thus compute $\mathbf{f}$ and the desired state $\mathbf{y}_{\Omega}$.